Quantifying Interstellar Extinction at High Galactic Latitudes: Introduction

 The primary interest of the discussed maps is to provide the large-scale structure of the Galactic dust, mainly toward the Galactic plane where both the density of dust and extinction are high.
 Many of these dust maps exhibit significant correlation with the large-scale structure of the Galaxy \citep{Mudur_2023}.
-In high Galactic latitudes, where accurate dust maps on the resolution of future CMB experiments are lacking \citep{2013ApJ...771...68P}, extinction is low, and any signal is sensitively dependent on the systematics and uncertainty when taking measurements.
-Moreover, many of these studies assume a spatial correlation for extinction which is valid for the scale at which they map extinction.
-This paper focuses on understanding the systematics that affect determining low levels of extinction in small regions of the sky and how we can extract information from a full posterior of a single star as a tracer of the small-scale structure of the ISM. \\
+At high Galactic latitudes, where accurate dust maps on the resolution of future CMB experiments are lacking \citep{2013ApJ...771...68P}, extinction is low and any signal is sensitively dependent on the systematics and uncertainty when taking measurements. {Generating non-Gaussian dust maps is important for searches of B modes from inflation \citep{2024MNRAS.527.5751A} and a finer structural understanding of Galactic dust is essential for future B mode experiments.
+The Simons Observatory will map the CMB to 1 arcminute, BICEP operates at 100 GHz and 150 GHz at angular resolutions of $1^\circ$ and $0.7^\circ$ and Planck maps the CMB at resolutions greater than 10 arcminutes.
+Moreover, the CMB-S4 have a resolution goal of $2$ arcminutes \citep{2022AAS...24021001M}.
+For each survey's scale of interest, accurate dust distributions along the line-of-sight are important for foreground removal.
+Moreover, line-of-sight polarisation signals which are extrapolated from higher frequency dust maps to lower, CMB-dominated frequencies may be contaminated by 3-dimensional effects which can decorrelate the polarisation maps between different frequencies, reducing the accuracy of empirical extrapolation models below the level required to detect a primordial B-mode signal \citep{2015MNRAS.451L..90T}.
+Thus, charting low variation in extinction becomes essential in the context of these surveys.}\\